Blog | Entrepreneurship

 "Because I'm afraid that if I lose money I won't be able to provide for myself and my family and we will end up homeless and destitute."

-So now the question is, how do we address the real fear so that this person feels safe to start investing so she can begin building her family’s financial future?
+So now the question is, how do we address the real fear so that this person feels safe to start investing so she can begin building his or her family’s financial future?
 Here are some possibilities:

-• She can set aside a nest egg that is for emergency purposes only — not for investing or regular spending.
+• They can set aside a nest egg that is for emergency purposes only — not for investing or regular spending.
 It might be three months’ worth of living expenses or more — whatever makes her feel comfortable.

-Original publish date: August 02, 2018
+Original publish date: November 05, 2009

 Recent Posts